 Patients are the focus of the healthcare ecosystem.
 More than ever before, in this digital age, patients are empowered with knowledge of available treatments, as well as the shorter reach to get their voice to providers and regulators.
 At Phar-East 2018, we bring together the entire JAPAC pharma ecosystem to discuss the most important trends impacting the healthcare& pharma industry in the region.
-As part of this effort, Malini Raj, Chair of Australian Pituitary Foundation, a not-for-profit organisation that supports and educates people impacted by pituitary conditions, and Non-Executive Director of the World Alliance of Pituitary Organisations to lead a roundtable discussion on “Bringing it together: Roles of Patient, Pharma, Hospital and Government in Drug Development” at the event.
+As part of this effort, we invited Malini Raj, Non- Executive Director of the World Alliance of Pituitary Organisations (a network of pituitary and related diseases patient organizations who have united to strengthen patient voices and raise awareness a not-for-profit organisation that supports and educates people impacted by pituitary conditions), and Chair of the Australian Pituitary Foundation (a not-for-profit organisation that supports and educates people impacted by pituitary conditions) to lead a roundtable discussion on “Bringing it together: Roles of Patient, Pharma, Hospital and Government in Drug Development” at the event.

 Prior to the conference, we interviewed Malini to come out with this article in providing our readers a better understanding on her organisation, as well as how various stakeholders can come together in more effective drug development for patients in needs.